-It has been five months since Ghislaine Maxwell, the former girlfriend of the late convicted sex offender Jeffrey Epstein, was arrested on charges she helped procure underage sex partners for the financier.
+Ghislaine Maxwell, the former girlfriend of the late convicted sex offender Jeffrey Epstein, has been behind bars for 16-months since being arrested on charges she helped procure underage sex partners for the financier.

-The charges followed a months-long search for the 58-year-old, who disappeared after Epstein’s alleged suicide in prison.
+The charges followed a months-long search for the 59-year-old, who disappeared after Epstein’s alleged suicide in prison.
 If found guilty, Maxwell faces up to 35 years in prison.

 Here is what you need to know about Maxwell’s path to prison and her life behind bars.